 122. But submitting to the laws of a country, living quietly and enjoying privileges and protection under them, doesn't make a man a member of that society; all it does is to give him local protection from, and oblige him to pay local homage to, the government of that country.
-This doesn't make a man a member of that society, a perpetual subject of that commonwealth, any more than you would become subject to me because he found it convenient to live for a time in my household (though while you were there you would be obliged to comply with the laws and submit to the government, enjoying the privileges and protection of it, don't automatically come to be subjects or members of that commonwealth (though they are bound, by positive law and even in conscience, to submit to its administration, just as its subjects or members are).
-Nothing can make a man a subject except his actually entering into the commonwealth by positive engagement, and explicit promise and compact. --That is what I think regarding the beginning of political societies, and the consent that makes one a member of a commonwealth.
+This doesn't make him a member of that society, a perpetual subject of that commonwealth, any more than you would become subject to me because you found it convenient to live for a time in my household (though while you were there you would be obliged to comply with the laws and submit to the government that you found there).
+And so we see that foreigners who live all their lives under another government, enjoying the privileges and protection of it, don't automatically come to be subjects or members of that commonwealth (though they are bound, ·by positive law and · even in conscience, to submit to its administration, just as its subjects or members are).
+Nothing can make a man a subject except his actually entering into the commonwealth by positive engagement, and explicit promise and compact.--That is what I think regarding the beginning of political societies, and the consent that makes one a member of a commonwealth.